 Answered By: Lynn VanLeer Last Updated: Mar 18, 2020 Views: 3489

 In the library databases, you can find the citation information for an article on the article record page.
-You can get to this page by clicking the abstract link in your results list.

 To download the citation and abstract, highlight the citation and abstract and copy/paste them into a Word (or other word processing program) document.
 In some databases you can save or e-mail the citation and abstract.
 Look around for different options.
 Each database will look a little different.